Use customer segmentation

 Analyze the insights

 The segmentation is done for you, and the chart allows you to instantly view key groups based on behaviour like champions and at-risk customers.
-You can drill deeper into this data to get more insights and answer questions.
+You can drill deeper into this data to get more insights and answer questions, then use these insights to take further action.

 Hover over a segment in the chart to view a summary of its details.